seizadi/chef-openstack-testing-stack/doc/multi-nova.md

 ### Bridge IP Address

 The ip address used for the bridge should on the same network as your machine connects to the internet.
+Change the '172.16.100.' ip address in the multi-nova.rb and the environments\vagrant-multi-nova.json files.
 For example, on my home network, my laptop as and ip of 192.168.1.xxx, so I set the bridge address to 192.168.1.60.
-Make this change in the multi-nova.rb and the environments\vagrant-multi-nova.json files.

 ### Device interface